erc7824/website/docs/quick_start/resize_channel.md

 ## Performing a Channel Resize

 To resize a channel, you'll use the `createResizeChannelMessage` helper from NitroliteRPC and the `resizeChannel` method of your client.
+The `createResizeChannelMessage` function accepts a message signing function and an array of resize parameters.
 Here's how to implement it in different frameworks:

 <Tabs>
   <TabItem value="react" label="React">